 The CRS model, represented by equation [eq:CRS], is used to estimate the ages of sediment samples by performing numerical integration.
 To do this, users first calculate a supported 210Pb by subtracting the previously defined supported 210Pb from the measured 210Pb and multiplying the result by the density.
 This results in a vector of values, which can be used to estimate A0 and Azi and infer the ages of the bottom of each sample.
 The actual calculation of these ages under different conditions is outside the scope of this paper; however, [@Sanchez-Cabeza2012] provide details on the proper use of the CRS model.

 It is important to note that A0 is a crucial amount for the CRS method, given that this represents the total excess 210Pb in the sediment.
 The 210Pb dating community is well aware of this and they call the process of obtaining measurements from where there seems to be no excess 210Pb, “reaching background”.
 Sediments cores which have not reached background are not suited for dating using this method.
-Regardless, there are some adaptations to the CRS model which attempt to infer the 210Pb activity in the bottom missing portion of the sediment by forcing the age-depth model to pass through a known dating marker [a depth which age is known from other methods@Sanchez-Cabeza2012].
+Regardless, there are some adaptations to the CRS model which attempt to infer the 210Pb activity in the bottom missing portion of the sediment by forcing the age-depth model to pass through a known dating marker [a depth where its age is known from other methods@Sanchez-Cabeza2012].
 However, we will assume the background is reached in all examples and therefore the standard CRS model may be used.

 Plum